Late 20th Century Replanned Centres

 © SCC

-The 18th and 19th century grid pattern developed after the 1788 enclosure of the former Little Sheffield Moor.
-Within the modern shopping centre, the central axis of The Moor is now the only legible trace of this triangular common; the central street fossilising South Street, which was laid out by the Ecclesall Enclosure Award as a 60 foot enclosure road down the centre of the common.
-Either side of this central artery, the surveyor William Fairbank planned a regular division of the land into square building plots, in the fashion of the building lease system of the late 18th century that formed the basis of the 18th-19th century industrial suburbs of the city.
+The 18th and 19th century grid pattern here had developed after the 1788 enclosure of the former Little Sheffield Moor.
+The central axis of The Moor, within the modern shopping centre, is now the only legible trace of this triangular common; the central street fossilises South Street, which was laid out by the Ecclesall Enclosure Award as a 60 foot enclosure road down the centre of the common.
+The triangular pattern of the earlier moor, which had survived within the later street pattern, was lost post-war in favour of a rectangle, which was eventually bounded and sealed by the Civic Circle and its subways in the late 1960s.

-Post-war the triangular pattern of the earlier moor was lost in favour of a rectangle, and was eventually bounded and sealed by the Civic Circle and its subways in the late 1960s.
-Further areas of 18th-19th century industrial grid development were lost to the east of the city centre with the redevelopment of the theatre and cinema complex (originally known as the Epic development (Harman and Minnis 2004, 152) and featuring, large windowless blocks, massive car parks, and extensive networks of internal public rights of way directed through subways, deck style walkways and escalators) as well as to provide land for the Town Hall Extension, originally proposed in Sheffield Replanned for the present Peace Gardens but eventually constructed further to the east in the late 1970s (FIGURE).
+Further areas of 18th-19th century industrial grid development were lost to the east of the city centre, with the redevelopment of the theatre and cinema complex (originally known as the Epic development (Harman and Minnis 2004, 152)).
+This redevelopment featured large windowless blocks, massive car parks, and extensive networks of internal public rights of way directed through subways, deck-style walkways and escalators.
+This area also provided land for the Town Hall extension, originally proposed in Sheffield Replanned for the site of the present Peace Gardens, but eventually constructed further to the east in the late 1970s.

-The ‘Ponds’ character area, is within the historic valley floor area that is formed by the combined alluvial plains of the rivers Sheaf and Porter.
-Historically this area was probably low lying meadow land.
-Mill sites are known from the medieval period and some haphazard industrial suburbanisation appears to have already begun by 1736 (see Gosling plan).
-The area has been comprehensively redeveloped in the late 20th century, the Bus Station has been sited here since the 1950s although the recommendation in Sheffield Replanned that heavy industry be completely removed from this area was not fully implemented until the demolition of the remains of the former ‘Pond’s Forge’ and other surrounding steel worksin advance of the 1991 World Student Games.
-The only legible features older than the Bus Station and Ponds Forge International Sports Centre are the timber framed sections of the ‘Old Queens Head’, originally part of medieval elite property; and from the late 19th century, the Midland Station and the gate posts from the original Ponds Forge.
+The ‘Ponds’ character area lies within the valley floor formed by the combined alluvial plains of the rivers Sheaf and Porter.
+Historically this area was probably low lying meadow land and mill sites are known here from the medieval period onwards.
+Some haphazard industrial suburbanisation appears to have already begun by 1736.
+The area was comprehensively redeveloped in the 20th century, including the construction of the Bus Station in the 1950s, although the recommendation in Sheffield Replanned that heavy industry be removed from this area was not fully implemented until the demolition of the remains of Pond’s Forge and other steel works in advance of the 1991 World Student Games.
+The only earlier legible features are the timber framed sections of the ‘Old Queens Head’, originally part of a medieval elite property and, from the late 19th century, the Midland Railway Station and the gateway from the Ponds Forge works.

-Figure 7: Demolition of Aberdeen Street in Broomhall in advance of the construction of the inner ring road and Hanover Estate in 1964 – note the half built University Arts Tower in the background
+Figure 7: Demolition of Aberdeen Street in Broomhall in advance of the construction of the inner ring road and Hanover Estate in 1964 – note the half built University Arts Tower in the background © SCC

 © SCC